Welcome to Mercury and Orion

 PE: children will develop a range of athletic skills and build on their knowledge of cricket.

-Summer Term: The Wild West
+Spring Term: The Wild West

 Get ready to saddle up and ride into a world of Wild West-themed learning!
 This term will see our Y6's delve into the geography and history of North America, with a particular focus on the lives and cultures of the Native American tribes.
 We will also be looking at the settlement of North America by Europeans and how this impacted on those indigenous tribes.
 All our learning will be focused on producing a Wild-West-themed board game which crystallises the children's learning throughout the term.